Temes County: History

 Temes County was formed in the 12th century, after the establishment of Hungarian rule in the region.
-It was named after the local Temes (Timiș) river.
-The principal center of the county was named Temesvár in the Hungarian language, meaning literally: Temes Castle.
-The territory was an important place in the power struggle between Samuel Aba and Peter Orseolo.
-In 1070, the Pechenegs, allying with the Byzantines, who tried to annex the territory, devastated it, before they were routed by Géza I. Michael Doukas VII sent a golden diadem, today part of the Holy Crown, recognizing Hungary's territorial sovereignty.
-In the late 11th century, Cuman and Byzantine raids restarted, but were repelled by Ladislaus I, the "knight-king".
-By the reign of Béla III, a substantial part of the territory was inhabited by Turks and Slavs due to constant raids and the decrease of the Hungarian population.
+It was named after the local Temes river.
+The principal center of the county was named Temesvár, in the Hungarian language, meaning literally: Temes Castle.
+The territory was affected during the power struggle between Samuel Aba and king Peter Orseolo.
+In 1070, the Pechenegs, allying with the Byzantines, who tried to annex the territory, devastated the region, before they were routed by king Géza I. In the late 11th century, Cuman and Byzantine raids restarted, but were repelled by king Ladislaus I. By the reign of king Béla III, a substantial part of the territory was inhabited by various Slavic and Turkic groups, due to constant raids and the decrease of the Hungarian population.

 The first mention of the county was in 1212.
-The area was taken by the Ottoman Empire in the 16th century (following the 1552 Siege of Temesvár) and the county was abolished.
+The area was taken by the Ottoman Empire in the 16th century, following the Siege of Temesvár (1552), and the county was abolished.
 Its territory was then included into the Ottoman Temeşvar Eyalet.
+In 1594-1595, the entire region was affected by the anti-Ottoman Banat uprising of local Christians, mainly Serbs and Romanians.

+During the Great Turkish War (1683-1699), much of the surrounding region was temporarily liberated, but Temesvár remained in Ottoman hands, and thus under the Treaty of Karlowitz (1699) the entire territory was returned to the Ottoman rule.
+Those regions, including Temesvár, were finally captured by the Habsburg monarchy during the next Austro-Turkish War (1716–1718).
+Under the Treaty of Passarowitz (1718) the region became a permanent Habsburg possession, and was included into a newly created Habsburg province, called the Banat of Temeswar.

-After the region was captured by the Habsburgs in 1716, the area was included into the so-called Banat of Temeswar, a Habsburg province with the administrative center in Temeswar.
-This province was abolished in 1778 and the county of Temes was restored (with significantly different borders than in medieval times) and incorporated into Habsburg Kingdom of Hungary in 1779.
+That province was abolished in 1778, and the county of Temes was restored, with significantly different borders than in medieval times, and incorporated into Habsburg Kingdom of Hungary in 1779.
+By that time, the Banat Military Frontier was formed in southern regions, along Danube.
+The recreated Temes county was culturally diverse, both ethnically and linguistically (Germans, Hungarians, Romanians, Serbs and others), and also in terms of its religious composition (Eastern Orthodox, Protestant and Roman Catholic Christians, and also Jews).